endymion1818/deliciousreverie/src/pages/post/three-ui-component-conundrums.md

   - development
 ---

-**React combined with Styled Components is a flexible, easy to learn and maintain way of composing reusable user interfaces for the web.
+**React combined with Styled Components is a flexible and maintainable way of composing reusable user interfaces for the web.
 However, every set of tools has as well as awesome features, a few tricky problems to solve.
 Here are three that I've come across recently.**

 ## Some conundrums